The Anatomy of a Blockchain Prediction Market: Polymarket in the 2024 U.S. Presidential Election: Price Impact and Manipulation Risk

-It is important to note that Kyle's $\lambda$ is primarily a liquidity indicator that measures how responsive prices are to trading volume.
-On its own, $\lambda$ does not reveal why a price moved, whether the move is driven by a malicious trader or an informed one.
-What it does tell us is how easy it is for order flow to move the price.
-In that sense, a high $\lambda$ is a warning sign: it signals a fragile market that a determined trader could manipulate relatively easily.
-Our analysis of Polymarket's Trump YES token suggests that the initial vulnerabilities to manipulation gave way to a more efficient market as participation broadened.
-Although isolated whales could still sway the odds, they faced a deeper order book and a more informed crowd ready to arbitrage away mispricings as the election approached.
+Kyle's $\lambda$ measures how responsive prices are to signed trading volume.
+It does not reveal why prices moved, nor whether moves were driven by manipulation, informed trading, or public news.
+However, a high $\lambda$ does flag a potential risk: a large trader can move the price relatively easily.
+Our analysis of Polymarket's Trump YES share suggests that this risk declined as participation broadened.
+Large traders could still affect prices, but they faced a deeper order book as the election approached.